steveshead/django-product-app-base/README.md

-# Django - Product Display App v1.0
+# Django - Product Display App Base Version

 ### This app displays a list of products with their images and descriptions, uploaded using a form.
+This is a base version - a good starting point to develop from.

 * Only registered users can upload products.
 * Registered users will have the option to edit or delete products through the product detail page.